What Is a Mantra?

 From experience, I know that it is a very powerful and useful meditation and I highly recommend it.

-Mantra meditation is simple, but very effective.
+Mantra meditation is simple and effective.
 It is suitable for students and teachers, business people, managers and employees, meditators and yogis, and for everyone else.
 It is a useful and effective technique for both complete beginners, and for people who have more experience.

 Calm Down the Nonstop Chatter of Your Mind